gcapes/git-course/_episodes/02-local.md

 commit the changes:

 ~~~
-$ git add journal.txt
+$ git add journal.md
 $ git commit							# "Write introduction"
 ~~~
 {: .bash}
-Note that in this case we used `git add` to put journal.txt to the staging area.
+Note that in this case we used `git add` to put journal.md to the staging area.
 Git already knows this file should be tracked but doesn't know if we want to commit the changes we made to the file  in the repository and hence we have to add the file to the staging area.